ztomasze/5parsecs/Rules/Main Rules/AI/Tactical.md

 * If it is impossible to make an attack this turn, I will move in that direction this turn, favoring the destination with the least exposure.
 * If I can make an attack this turn, I prefer to also:
-	1. Avoid increasing my range penalty
+	1. Avoid decreasing my attack modifier
 	2. Move to reduce my exposure
 	3. Move to increase my attack modifier.
 (I will also move if it gets me closer to an eventually improved attack modifier, such as closer to pistol range.)
-	4. Aim
-	5. Attack a closer target
+	4. Move the shortest distance

 **Will brawl?** If my Brawling is **>** my target's.